Primary Navigation Mobile

 Overview

-The Ineos Grenadier is what you get when a billionaire decides he really misses the old Land Rover Defender.
-No, really – it’s the brainchild of chemicals magnate Jim Ratcliffe, and it’s intended to be an uncompromisingly utilitarian vehicle that puts the best-offroaders to shame on the rough stuff.
+The Ineos Grenadier is what you get when a billionaire decides he can’t even the best modern SUVs and really misses the old Land Rover Defender.
+No, really – it’s the brainchild of chemicals magnate Jim Ratcliffe, and it’s intended to be an uncompromisingly utilitarian vehicle that puts the greatest established off-roaders to shame on the rough stuff.

-Originally pegged to be built in Wales, those plans were shelved when a facility in France became available.
-And with BMW-sourced engines, this perhaps isn’t the full-bore British assault on the market that people with flags in their Twitter handles might wish it was.
-But is it any good?
+Originally pegged to be built in Wales, those plans were shelved in favour of an ex-Mercedes facility in France.
+And with BMW-sourced engines, this perhaps isn’t the full-bore British assault on the market that people with flags in their social media handles might wish it was.
+But putting aside the origin story, over the rest of this page we’ll explore whether the Grenadier is actually any good.

 12